3.11.13.30 Types of failures

 Mutual obligation failures

-Mutual obligation requirements are designed to ensure that people receiving income support payments for the unemployed are actively looking for work and/or participating in activities that will help them into employment, unless Services Australia or a ParentsNext provider has granted them an exemption from these requirements.
+Mutual obligation requirements are designed to ensure that people receiving income support payments for the unemployed are actively looking for work and/or participating in activities that will help them into employment, unless Services Australia has granted them an exemption from these requirements.

 If they are subject to the targeted compliance framework, a person commits a mutual obligation failure:

-- undertake any other activities outlined in the job seeker's Job Plan or participation plan
+• undertake any other activities outlined in the job seeker's Job Plan

 Not all people subject to the targeted compliance framework will be subject to the full range of mutual obligation requirements listed here.
-For example, ParentsNext participants will not be compelled to undertake job search.
+For example, participants in Disability Employment Services are not required to meet a points requirement.

 Nothing in social security law prevents a job seeker from being taken to have committed a mutual obligation failure for not meeting a requirement scheduled on a weekend.